jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

 <img src="/img/random-white-brown.png" width=600>

 **Comment.** Musical composition is, among other things, the art of balancing novelty, repetition, and structure.
-Pure randomness is fleetingly entertaining, but not  musically satisfying.
+Pure randomness is fleetingly entertaining but not  musically satisfying.
 If it is used, it must be managed so as to yield a composition with some structure.  *Space Invasion* achieves some structure by the use of three lines, each played on different instruments, with a variety of entrance and exit points.

 #### Duet